 Ruminant animals, including cattle, sheep, and goats, play a unique role in sustainable food systems.
 In a recent article titled “Examining the Role of Ruminants in Sustainable Food Systems,” Dr. Sara Place, Associate Professor and Feedlot Systems Specialist, delves into the nuanced arguments surrounding ruminant agriculture.
-Published in Grass and Forage Science, the article explores the complex perspectives often presented both in support of and against the use of ruminants in agriculture.
+Published in Grass and Forage Science, this article explores the complex perspectives often presented both in support of and against the use of ruminants in agriculture.

 Reference: